EYBlockchain/nightlite-utils/README.md

 # Nightlite-Utils

-This library strips down the main Nightfall repository to isolate and modularize utility functions So, it can be used in other applications as node module.
+This library strips down the main Nightfall repository to isolate and modularize utility functions.
+So, it can be used in other applications as node module.